Frequently Asked Questions:

 - Budget or scope of work violation may result in loss of CRC funding eligibility for multiple years.

 No. The maximum award amount of $20,000 for the FYAP program will be disbursed over the award period through the bi-weekly pay cycle.
-Deductions and fringe benefits will be taken from this amount as they would in a typical paycheck.
+Deductions and fringe benefits will be paid from the total amount as they would in a typical paycheck.

 Any funds not budgeted for salary will be available on a cost-reimbursable basis as shown on the approved budget summary.